Reethika-22/Pay_Per_Use_API_Marketplace/README.md

 🚀 A **Web3-based Blockchain** application that enables a secure and transparent **Pay-Per-Use API Marketplace**.
 It uses **smart contracts** to allow developers to publish APIs and consumers to access them on a usage-based model.
 Like we use the montly subcriptions.
 Even though we are not using them daily in a month still we are paying for months or years.
 We thought that to charge the subscription for the usage limit.

+The  cost will be reduced.
+No wastage of the subscription.
+The unnecessary charges will deduced.

 ## Problem:
 APIs today force users into monthly subscriptions — even if you only need a few calls.
 No fair “pay-per-use” model using crypto micro-payments.